-- In class 1, I would like you to submit your assessment of whether or not you believe the climate risks and opportunities forecasted by the U.S. Budget Office and McKinsey respectively.
+- 1. In class 1, I would like you to submit your assessment of whether you believe the climate risks and opportunities forecasted by the U.S. Budget Office and McKinsey respectively.
 This assignment is mandatory and counts for 5% of your final grade. - 2.
 There will be approximately six other written assignments during the semester.
 All these assignments relate to the understanding how climate risk is measured, managed, governed and rated by an actual company or an institution.
-These assignments will be done by you using the Type B assignment scheme (see below) and cover 50% of the grade. - 3.
-Five short quizzes, beginning the second class, account for 20% of the grade. - 4.
-The remaining 25% of your grade will be based on your attendance at class in general, and my perception of your preparation and understanding of the class.
+These assignments will be done by you using the Type B assignment scheme (see below) and cover 50% of the grade.

+- 3. Five short quizzes, beginning the second class, account for 20% of the grade. - 4.
+The remaining 25% of your grade will be based on your company analysis.